|

 Hyere.
 Quieter old summer resort

 Juan-les-Pins.
-Antibes' neighbour is known for its jazz festival at the
+Antibes' neighbour is known for its jazz festival at the end

-this area.
+area.

 La Ciotat.
 Surrounded by excellent beaches.

 Marseilles.
-This is still a thriving port and cosmopolitan city with a
+This is still a thriving port and cosmopolitan city with a thriving

-are several beaches and smaller coves to explore.
+and smaller coves to explore.

 Menton.
-Last stop before the Italian Riviera, this town has a strong
+Last stop before the Italian Riviera, this town has a strong Italian

-warmer than the other towns of the area.
+the other towns of the area.

 Monaco/Monte Carlo.
-The fairy-tale Principality whose Prince captivated
+The fairy-tale Principality whose Prince captivated the

 Nice.
 This is a busy, crowded, Italianate city.
 Old Nice, filled with the

-perfume of the flower market, has tiny streets and numerous chapels whilst the
+perfume of the flower market, has tiny streets and numerous chapels whilst the new

 St. Paul de Vence.
-Very pretty fortified village full of art galleries
+Very pretty fortified village full of art galleries and

-artists such as Giocometti, Miro, Chagall, Picasso, Braque and many others.
+as Giocometti, Miro, Chagall, Picasso, Braque and many others.

 St. Raphael.
-This is an expensive resort with good beaches, watersports
+This is an expensive resort with good beaches, watersports and

-and a casino.
+a casino.

 St. Tropez.
 Not to be missed for the sheer extravagant show of wealth but

-probably best visited in spring and autumn to avoid the crowds and the most
+probably best visited in spring and autumn to avoid the crowds and the most excessive

-excessive prices.
+prices.

 Vence.
 Ancient city with good exhibition of twentieth century French art